 Oak is the most popular species of hardwood in Europe.
 It is highly affordable and widely available.
-As a very practical wood it is very easy to stain so you can surely find a colour you prefer.
-But surprisingly may customers do not know that there are two oak species – white oak and red oak, bot used in wood flooring manufacture.
+As a very practical wood, it is very easy to stain, so you can surely find a colour you prefer.
+But surprisingly, many customers do not know that there are two oak species – white oak and red oak, both used in wood flooring manufacture.

-However, if you are going to install additional flooring you will want to match existing floor in order to maintain consistent look.
-That way you can also be sure that the wood will absorb the stain the same way.
-It is not uncommon that a customer or contractor mismatches the wood and mixes them both.
+However, if you are going to install additional flooring, you will want to match the existing floor in order to maintain a consistent look.
+That way, you can also be sure that the wood will absorb the stain the same way.
+It is not uncommon that a customer or contractor to mismatch the wood and mixes them both.
 This will never work as the stain colour and graining will be different.

 Colour – white oak’s heartwood is light brown; flooring boards can have a slight greyish cast and a pinkish tint.
 Sapwood is white to cream.

-Red oak’s sapwood and heartwood are similar with sapwood lighter in colour.
-Most pieces have reddish tone and are slightly redder than white oak.
+Red oak’s sapwood and heartwood are similar, with sapwood lighter in colour.
+Most pieces have a reddish tone and are slightly redder than white oak.

-When you stain them, the darker you go, the more visible differences between two species are.
-When stain is light, the red oak has a bit of red undertone in a colour.
+When you stain them, the darker you go, the more visible differences between the two species are.
+When the stain is light, the red oak has a bit of red undertone in a colour.